 Psychotherapy and medication are the two most common ways to treat depression.
 Mild depression can often get better with the use of psychotherapy alone.
 For moderate to severe depression, psychotherapy is often used in combination with antidepressant medications.

-Hillside’s Clinical Depression Treatment Options
+Hillside’s Clinical Depression Treatment Options in Atlanta

 Academic work is a big part of our residential treatment program.
 Our teachers and staff provide the support our clients need to succeed in the classroom.
 Most children respond positively to the residential treatment programs for depression in Georgia at the Hillside campus.